silnrsi/font-scheherazade/documentation/source/productsite/about.md

 - If you use a Google profile and join the group, you will be able to access the group and control your subscription and notification options with a web browser.
 Make sure you are logged in to your Google profile and go to the [SIL Font News Google Group](https://groups.google.com/a/groups.sil.org/forum/#!forum/sil-font-news).
 Click on **Join group**.

-- If you would rather not use a Google profile, you can subscribe any email address by sending a message to [sil-font-news+subscribe@groups.sil.org](mailto:sil-font-news+subscribe@groups.sil.org) and following the instructions you get in the confirmation message.
+- If you would rather not use a Google profile, you can subscribe any email address by sending a message to [sil-font-news+subscribe@groups.sil.org](mailto:sil-font-news+subscribe@groups.sil.org) and follow the instructions you get in the confirmation message.

-Our font announcements are also available through X (formerly Twitter) [@silfonts](https://x.com/silfonts).

 ## Supporting the project